Naihe: Early life

 or "to have authority with a calm and quieted spear".

 His authority came because he could settle conflicts with appeals to justice that were sharper than physical weapons.

 Some early writers spell his name "Nahi", or call him "Naihe-Haiha" or "Naihenui".

 Naihe was known as a champion athlete and surfer in his early life.
 Historical chants and stories describe his surfing skill at Kahaluʻu Bay and Holualoa Bay, and of a contest in Hilo when the other chiefs were envious of his abilities.

-He took Kamehameha I to his mother's district of Hilo to move the Pohaku Naha, an enormous sacred stone that demonstrated Kamheameha's strength and power.
+He took Kamehameha I to his mother's district of Hilo to move the Pōhaku Naha, an enormous sacred stone that demonstrated Kamheameha's strength and power.
 He probably traveled along with Kamehameha during his conquest of the other islands, learning from his father how to give inspiring speeches to the troops.

 Kingdom established

 After the successful campaign to establish the Kingdom by the beginning of the 19th century, he settled down to what he hoped would be a quiet life with his wife Chiefess Kapiʻolani at Kaʻawaloa, at the north end of Kealakekua Bay starting about 1809.
 He served as magistrate of the south Kona district.

 The quiet was going to be interrupted with a year of great change in 1819 when King Kamehameha I died.
 Queen Kaʻahumanu declared the old traditions known as kapu were no longer in effect.

 In November 1819 Keaoua Kekuaokalani gathered followers of the old ways to Kaʻawaloa and threatened a rebellion.

 Hoapili and Naihe were sent to negotiate.
 Although Naihe respected the old traditions, he urged peace.
 At first, Keaoua sounded convinced, but the next morning the troops met in the battle of Kuamoʻo, and the rebellion was violently put down.